Goal

 An agreement is a legal process in which both parties agree on all issues.
 The agreement is written, addresses all the requirements of the Family Court, and is signed by the parties.

 When you go to court, you are putting your life and future in the hands of a judge with limited knowledge of your best interest or the best interests of your child(ren).
-By reaching an agreement, you both decide about your future and have the court approve it by making it an order.
+However, by reaching an agreement, you both decide about your future and have the court approve it by making it an order.

 What issues can be addressed in an Agreement?